 section 5: Consenting to Residential License

 Before submitting your RPF, you should review the SUNY Geneseo Residential License.
 The Residential License describes important policies and conditions for living in our residence halls.
-It also specifies that, by consenting to its terms, you agree to live in the residence halls for the entire 2014 - 2015 school year.
-This means that you will not simply be allowed to choose to live off-campus during the Spring 2015 semester.
+It also specifies that, by consenting to its terms, you agree to live in the residence halls for the entire school year (Fall and Spring).
+This means that you will not simply be allowed to choose to live off-campus during the Spring 2017 semester.